solyarisoftware/WeBAD/README.md

 ## Run the demo

-On top of the WeBAD javascript library, this repo supply a web page demo that shows how manage events generated by WeBAD.
+On top of the WeBAD javascript library, this repository supply a web page demo that shows how manage events generated by WeBAD.
 A very basic web page:
 - shows events changes
 - record speech in real-time and plays the recorded audio/speech as soon the recording finish.